GroundwireDevs/contact-form-processor/README.md

 # Environment Variables
 Substitute 0 for the site's form key and repeat for each unique site.
-* FROM_ADDRESS_0 - The from email address for the email that goes to TO_ADDRESS
+* FROM_ADDRESS_0 - The from email address for the email that goes to TO_ADDRESS.
 * TO_ADDRESS_0 - The email address to send the form data to.
 * APP_0 - The human-readable name of the application or website that the form was submitted on, for example, the URL where the form is located.
-* SUCCESS_MESSAGE - The message that is sent back to the user after the email has been sent
+* SUCCESS_MESSAGE - The message that is sent back to the user after the email has been sent.
+* FAILURE_MESSAGE - The message that is sent back to the user if the email was unsuccessful.